 With ramp: r= (d/b)x1000 where b is the wheelbase, d is the distance traveled up the ramp, and r = the ramp calculated index.
 It leaves a lot of room for variables in measurements.

 We don’t think that either measurement on its own is conclusive.
 We also don’t think you should build your rig just to score high on either chart.
-What we do think is that both are excellent tools for gauging your vehicle and experiencing the full articulation of your suspension before you go off-road.
-Knowing the limits of your vehicle without damaging it is important and can mean the difference between taking the wrong line off-road and the right line over an obstacle.
+What we do think is CTI is better for gauging your vehicle and experiencing the full articulation of your suspension before you go off-road.
+Knowing the limits of your vehicle without damaging it is important and can mean the difference between taking the wrong line off-road or the right line over an obstacle.
 RTI is fun to see who “flexes” better waiting to get on the trail.